d4z3x/cac_keepalive/README.md

 `pip3 install requests`
 - Update `settings.json` with your username and password, and the logfile output
 - Test script by running it manually and checking the logfile, which by default is saved in the current directory from where the python script is launched from.
 The default is: `./cloudatcost-keepalive.log`
+- You may wish to disable email notification, or you will get email each time this script runs successfully

+### TODO:
+- Add setup.py
+- Add a requirements.txt file
+- Add command line argument parser to display logging data to STDOUT
+- Understand and fix why the session cause an email from CAC, but does not occur via a browser...
+Cookies not loading correctly?
+- PEX file?